 I know I just said to be consistent, and now I’m saying to be flexible, but hear me out.

 Effective patch management is not a perfect science, and no two network environments are alike.
-If a patch is released for a critical vulnerability that is actively exploited, you may want to limit the testing period to only a day or maybe even just a few hours before releasing it to the majority of your devices.
-The opposite could also be true.
-Perhaps a bug fix is released that causes more problems than it fixes.
-Maybe skip that patch until a better one is released.
+Plus, not all patches are created equal.
+For example, if a vendor releases a security patch for a critical vulnerability that’s actively being exploited, you may want to limit the testing period before releasing it to the majority of your devices.

 Be transparent